TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-azureadconnectivityissues.md

 ## **Recommended Steps**

-If you see an error in the Azure AD Connect wizard when connecting to an Azure AD, please go through [troubleshoot connectivity issues with Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/tshoot-connect-connectivity) to investigate and resolve the issue.
+If you see an error in the **Azure AD Connect** wizard when connecting to Azure AD, please see [troubleshoot connectivity issues with Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/tshoot-connect-connectivity) to investigate and resolve the issue.

 ## **Recommended Documents**